 Can you track your upcoming mood swings simply by looking at the calendar?
 If so, you are not alone.
 Seasonal changes can trigger your bipolar disorder symptoms especially during the winter and spring.

 According to the director of psychiatry at the University of Michigan Depression Center in Ann Arbor, patients with bipolar disorder often report feelings of intense depression during the winter followed by manic episodes in the spring.
 Many counselors also report seeing an increase in the number of people seeking helping during the winter and spring.

 These seasonal changes in mood are directly related to the amount of sunlight they receive.
-The shorter days in January result in less sunlight triggering depression, and patients are often destabilized again with the increased daylight in May resulting in mania and hyperactivity.
+The shorter days in January result in less sunlight, triggering depression, and patients are often destabilized again with the increased daylight in May resulting in mania and hyperactivity.
 This has led some mental health professionals to refer to it as the “manic month of May”.

-Seasonal Bipolar Disorder or Seasonal Affective Disorder
+Is It Seasonal Bipolar or Seasonal Affective Disorder?

 The medical director for the National Alliance on Mental Illness (NAMI) and an assistant professional at Harvard University Medical School, Ken Duckworth, MD stresses if you do not experience the manic highs during the spring or have a history of them you probably do not have bipolar disorder.

 So, why do you feel sad when the seasons change?

 Seasonal affective disorder (SAD) is characterized as a mood disorder that is triggered by a lack of sunlight.
 According to the American Psychological Association, it is more common in northern regions where the long winters and short days result in dramatically less sunlight.
 Patients suffering from seasonal affective disorder will often experience the same feelings of depression as those with bipolar disorder, only they won’t have manic episodes in the spring.